Bulumgavhan

-Bulumgavhan is a village in Core forest area in Dharni Taluka, Melghat Area of Amravati District in Maharashtra state.
+Bulumgavhan is a village in the Dharni taluka, Melghat area of Amravati district in Maharashtra state.

-Electrity became available on 14 April 2018.
+Electricity became available on 14 April 2018.
 As the then Chief Minister Devendra Fadnavis appointed the rural development fellow under the Maharashtra Village Social Transformation Foundation.
-One of the CM fellow Anand Arun Joshi worked on it with the help of local government.
+One of the CM fellows, Anand Arun Joshi, worked on it with the help of local government.

 Population

 The village has 92 families and a population of 589.
 Most of the Korku families live here.

 Educational facilities

 Primary schooling up to 8th standard is in the village.
 There is also an Anganwadi.